tchangkiat/aws-cdk-stacks/README.md

 ```

 2. Execute `kubectl rollout restart deployment sample-express-api -n sample` to restart the deployment.
 Verify if the X-Ray Daemon container is injected into each Pod of the deployment with `kubectl describe pod <Pod Name> -n sample`.

+3. Execute `kubectl rollout restart deployment sample-express-api-gateway -n sample` to re-create the Virtual Gateway Pod.
+The "Ready" value of the Pod should be "2/2" because the x-ray-daemon container is injected in the Pod.

 ### Clean Up